8 Requirements to Become a Travel Nurse

 If your place of residence and “home” license are part of the compact, it can eliminate the need to apply for additional nursing licenses in many states.
 However, if your home state license is not a part of the nursing compact states (for instance, California), then you will need to apply for a separate license for every state you wish to work in.

-3. Earning any Necessary Certifications
+3. Earning Any Necessary Certifications

-Based on the specific department you work in, you might be required to have certain certifications before submitting applications.
+Based on the specific department you work in, you might be required to obtain certain certifications before submitting applications.
 Generally, if a job requires a certification, the travel agencies will reimburse you for any required education you do not already have.

 Some common examples include BLS, ACLS, PALS, TNCC, NIH, and even TNCC.
 These will be catered to your department, and a recruiter should be able to provide you with a list of required certifications prior to submission.